Flush toilet: Mechanical flush from a high-pressure water supply

 Toilets without cisterns are often flushed through a simple flush valve or "Flushometer" connected directly to the water supply.
 These are designed to rapidly discharge a limited volume of water when the lever or button is pressed then released.

 Manual flush (pour flush)

 A toilet does not need be connected to a water supply, but may be pour-flushed.
 This type of flush toilet has no cistern or permanent water supply, but is flushed by pouring in a few litres of water from a container.
-The flushing can use as little as 2–3 L. This type of toilet is common in many Asian countries.
+The flushing can use as little as 2–3 L. This type of toilet is common in many Asian and African countries.
 The toilet can be connected to one or two pits, in which case it is called a "pour flush pit latrine" or a "twin pit pour flush pit latrine".
 It can also be connected to a septic tank.